nettofarah/json-crate/README.md

-# simple-json-db
+# json-crate
 📦 minimalistic promise-based json database

-simple-json-db is a super simple json database for quick hacks or when you need to persist simple json files.
+json-crate is a super simple json database for quick hacks or when you need to persist simple json files.

 ## Features